 Students will complete a research paper about a special course topic.
 The length is three pages (1500 words) and must have proper references.
 Students will select topics, if you are unsure your topic is appropriate or meets the requirements please ask via Canvas email.
+Additional information is available on the assignment page.
 100 Points.